igormomc/Jobbifi/README.md

 Hva aggregerer og hvor ofte aggregerer Jobbifi jobbsider?

-Crawler:
+Crawler (Just for learning, no purpose to profit from this, dont sue us please xD):
 - finn.no
 - arbeidsplassen.no
 - ifinavnet.no

 ## Prosjekt status:
-- Vedlikeholdes ikke lenger.
+- Vedlikeholdes ikke lenger || No longer maintained.

+## Developers
+- Developed by Igor Momcilovic and Luka Momcilovic.